Jkierem/ui-test/README.md

 # UI-Test

-## Running this
+## Getting Started

+1. Clone this repo and have yarn installed on your machine
-1. run `yarn install`
+2. On a terminal, go to the root folder and run `yarn install`
-2. create a .env file (copy .example.env and fill in the gaps) set an enviroment variable called REACT_APP_USE_FIREBASE as true.
+3. create a .env file (copy .example.env and fill in the gaps) inside the root folder and set an enviroment variable called REACT_APP_USE_FIREBASE as true (literally just true.
+No quotes needed).
 If this is skipped or if REACT_APP_USE_FIREBASE is false, localStorage data will be used.
 Otherwise, it will use the provided firebase data.
 For more info, go to the firebase section
-3. run `yarn start`
+4. run `yarn start`

 ## Dependencies to look out for

 ### Third party

 - **Prettier**: for linting purposes
-- ~~**redux**: for state management~~ scrapped during development
+- ~~**redux**: for state management~~ scrapped during development.
+If you want to checkout the implementation, look at past commits.
 - **react-router**: for client side routing
 - **create-react-app**: used for initial scaffolding and configuration of the project.
 This includes the react-scripts dependency

 ### Made by me (Juan Gomez)

 - **jazzi**: Library for algebraic structures.
-[Docs found here](https://github.com/Jkierem/jazzi)
+(If you like **functional programming** please do take a look) [Docs found here](https://github.com/Jkierem/jazzi)
 - **getclassname**: utility for ease of handling class names in javascript.
 Also allows for a sass-like syntax.
 [Docs found here](https://github.com/Jkierem/getclassname)
 - ~~**redux-utility**: utitlitites for removing boilerplate code for redux.
-[Docs found here](https://github.com/Jkierem/redux-utility)~~ Removed due to not needing redux
+[Docs found here](https://github.com/Jkierem/redux-utility)~~ Removed due to not needing redux.
+Take a look at past commits specially the deleted hooks for reference.

 ## Backend - localStorage